 - Offering information on types of child care

 - Using a search engine to get country/city specific information

-- Providing tools when choosing child care such as information on what is included in quality child care, questions to ask when interviewing child care providers, questions to ask when seeking out references, a child care checklist, as well as what to consider for ADA / Special Needs Care.
+- Providing tools when choosing child care such as a complete guide to finding child care, questions to ask when interviewing child care providers, how to pay for care and find financial assistance, as well as what to consider for ADA / Special Needs Care.

 - Educating on actions that can be taken to make using child care easier for your family